A Strong Bisimulation for a Classical Term Calculus: Introduction

-While any two $\eqregex$-equivalent $\lambda$-terms with ES translate to the same proof-net (and also to the same polarised proof-net), the converse is not true.
-For example, the terms $\termapp{(\termabs{x}{\termapp{t}{v}})}{u}$ and $\termapp{\termapp{(\termabs{x}{t})}{u}}{v}$, where $x \notin v$, translate to the same proof-net (indeed, they are $\sigmaregnier$-equivalent), however they are not $\eqregex$-equivalent.
+While any two $\eqregex$-equivalent $\lambda$-terms with ES translate to the same proof-net, the converse is not true.
+For example, the terms $\termapp{(\termabs{x}{\termapp{t}{v}})}{u}$ and $\termapp{\termapp{(\termabs{x}{t})}{u}}{v}$, where $x \notin v$, translate to the same proof-net~\cite{Regnier94} (indeed, they are $\sigmaregnier$-equivalent), however they are not $\eqregex$-equivalent.
 Still, as remarked in~\cite{AK12LMCS}, the $\rB$-normal forms of those terms, namely $\termsubs{x}{u}{(\termapp{t}{v})}$ and $\termapp{\termsubs{x}{u}{t}}{v}$, are $\eqregex$-equivalent, thus suggesting an alternative equivalence relation that we define only on $\rB$-normal forms.
 Indeed, \emph{\plain\ forms} are $\lambda$-terms with ES that are in $\rB$-normal form (which are intuitively, those terms that are in multiplicative normal form from the proof-net point of view).
 Similarly, \emph{\plain\ computation} is given by $\rB$-reduction; \plain\ computation to normal form produces \plain\ forms.
-We write $\eqsigma$ for this refined equivalence notion on \plain\ forms, which will in fact be included in the strong bisimulation that we propose in this paper (\cf Def.~\ref{d:control:structural:equivalence}).
-The following result, an instance of the more general theorem mentioned above, is then obtained: \begin{theorem}[Strong Bisimulation for the Intuitionistic Case II] Let $\reducemean$ be $\reduce[\rS]$ followed by $\reduce[\rB]$-reduction to $\rB$-normal form.
+As mentioned above our notion of \emph{meaningful computation} is taken to be the reduction relation $\reduce[\rS]$.
+We write $\eqsigma$ for this refined equivalence notion on \plain\ forms, which will in fact be included in the strong bisimulation that we propose in this paper (\cf Definition~\ref{d:control:structural:equivalence}).
+The following variation of the theorem mentioned above is obtained: \begin{thm}[Strong Bisimulation for the Intuitionistic Case II] Let $\reducemean$ be $\reduce[\rS]$ followed by $\reduce[\rB]$-reduction to $\rB$-normal form.
 Let $t,t'$ be two terms in $\rB$-normal form such that $t \eqsigma t'$.
 If $t \reducemean u$, then there exists $u'$ such that $t' \reducemean u'$ and $t' \eqsigma u'$.
 Graphically,

-\end{theorem} Thus, a strong bisimulation can be defined on a set of \emph{\plain\ forms} (here $\lambda$-terms with ES which are in $\rB$-normal form), with respect to a \emph{meaningful computation} relation (here $\reduce[\rS]$) followed by $\rB$-reduction to $\rB$-normal form.
-Summing up, a strong bisimulation was obtained by decomposing $\beta$-reduction as follows:
+\end{thm} Thus, a strong bisimulation can be defined on a set of \emph{\plain\ forms} (here $\lambda$-terms with ES which are in $\rB$-normal form), with respect to a \emph{meaningful computation} relation (here $\reduce[\rS]$) followed by $\rB$-reduction to $\rB$-normal form.